katyeh/medium-clone-project/documentation/MVP.md

    * Date of creation
    * Tags
 3. Responses
-   * Ability to comment on people's stories.
+   * Ability to responses on people's stories.
    * Ability to delete your own responses.
-   * Ability to view comments on all stories.
+   * Ability to view resonses on all stories.
 4. Follows and Feed
    * Displays trending stories/snippet of article summary
    * Suggested creators to follow